emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

   * __Commune with Nature:__ You are naturally able to speak with plants and animals.
   * __Lightweight:__ Any cup of alcohol affects you like two.
   * __Blade of Grass:__ Summon a 1d6 blade of woven plant fiber on command.
   * __Harden:__ As an offhand action, harden or unharden yourself.
-While hardened, gain 2 armor but loose 2 dexterity.
-Does not stack with other armor.
+While hardened, gain 2 defense and loose 2 dexterity.
 * __Advantages:__
   * __Scurry:__ You have advantage on dexterity based athletics checks.
 * __Combat Abilities:__